KUWAITNET/kn-defaults/README.md

 ### The information being stored with the middleware logging

-1. request_id : a unique if of the request to help traceback any logs accosiated with that specific request
+1. request_id : a unique if of the request to help traceback any logs associated with that specific request
 2. method: GET/POST/ etc..
 3. path: the request.path (ie url) which originated the log
 4. ip